 In fact, neither heads nor tails is an evolutionarily stable strategy.
-Explain why not.
-Now imagine that the population is 80% heads and individuals are paired at random.

-2a) What is the expected payoff of the heads strategy?
+2a) Explain why neither state is stable.

-2b) What is the expected payoff of the tails strategy?
+2b) Now imagine that the population is 80% heads and individuals are paired at random.
+What is the expected payoff of the heads strategy?
+And what is the expected payoff of the tails strategy?

-2c) Over time, this population will reach a stable state.
+2c) Assuming that the payoffs represents reproductive fitness, over time, this population will reach a stable state.
 What is the percentage of heads and tails in this stable state?
 Show your work and explain how you know this state is stable.